Troubleshooting: Reasons Features may be stuck as Overridden

-Feature was created with earlier version of core/dependency module(s) and some parts of feature will remain overridden.
-This is usually a case of transferring features between websites, when it is easy to miss modules versions compatibility.
+The feature was created with earlier version of core/dependency module(s) and some parts of the feature will remain overridden.
+This is usually a case of transferring features between websites when it is easy to miss modules versions compatibility.

 Resolution: Recreate all features that use new core/module(s) version and clear cache.